wmvanvliet/psychic/docs/trials.rst

 Using a sliding window
 ----------------------

-Another commonly used approach to obtain trials to apply a sliding window.
+Another commonly used approach to obtain trials is to apply a sliding window.

 .. figure::  images/sliding_window.png
    :align:   center